Dpdl-io/DpdlEngine/doc/Dpdl_protocols.md

 ## Bluetooth

-Dpdl supports and implements a Bluetooth API via a JSR-82 implementation that can be accessed natively (bluecove) or via a higher level Dpdl API.
+Dpdl supports and implements a Bluetooth API via a JSR-82 implementation that can be accessed natively (bluecove) or via the higher level Dpdl API.

+The bluetooth api requires a compatible bluetooth stack available on the guest OS.

+Currently it works on the following platforms:

+* Windows
+* Linux (x86_64)
+* Raspberry (armV7l)

 [Bluetooth Example](https://github.com/Dpdl-io/DpdlEngine/blob/main/DpdlLibs/bluetoothDiscoverySave.h)